freedomofpress/otter/README.md

 The backend hypervisor is vmware ESX 7, that is so far the one that works best for nesting Qubes, but the project is structured in classes that would allow seamlessy plugging in another backend.

 # Classes
-## VMWare
+## vmware
-The WMWareAdapter class provides more abstract methods for easy interaction with the ESX server building on top of [pyvmomi](https://github.com/vmware/pyvmomi).
+The `vmwareAdapter` class provides more abstract methods for easy interaction with the ESX server building on top of [pyvmomi](https://github.com/vmware/pyvmomi).

-#### vmwareAdapter
+### vmwareAdapter
 ```
 class vmwareAdapter:
     def __init__(self, username, password, host, vmname="", headers={}, verify=True):